okitavera/okitavera.netlify.app/data/article/make-your-eleventy-work-offline-with-workbox.md

   - web-development
 splash:
   url: "/assets/img/banners/eleventy-offline.jpg"
+  credit: "an event that happens approximately 66 million years ago, chromiumized"
 ---

 After mobile first, offline first and progressive web apps (PWA) are the current trend at the moment.